If you’re planning a trip to Florence, I highly recommend visiting the stunning San Marco Monastery.

 There’s a group of life size witnesses — Mary Magdalene, St. John the Baptist, St. Mark, St. Jerome, St. Lawrence, and a variety of doctor saints.

 The amazing thing about this particular line up of saints is that they’re all related to the Medici family.
 It’s a very discrete and elegant way of referring to San Marco’s patron.

 Underneath it all is a horizontal array of 17 medallions depicting Dominicans.
 It’s a veritable who’s who of Dominican celebrities — Dominican saints, popes, and cardinals.

 Another painting, Christ Received by Two Dominicans, depicts Dominicans greeting a sort of hippie with a halo.
 It’s the figure of Jesus, disguised as a pilgrim, holding a tall walking stick.

 The painting effectively demonstrates one of the purposes, or utilitarian functions, of the Chapter House — to receive guests.
 This painting was originally in a cloister lunette, but was moved inside for preservation.

 3. Savonarola’s Naughty Bell, La Piagnona

-In 1497, Savonarola Marie Kondo'ed Florence, committing the most horrific act of cultural desecration in European history.
-He burned “decadent” works of art in a “Bonfire of the Vanities” in the Piazza della Signoria in front of the Palaazo Vecchio.
+He burned “decadent” works of art in a “Bonfire of the Vanities” in the Piazza della Signoria in front of the Palazzo Vecchio.
 Besotted with Savonarola, even Sandro Botticelli threw precious works on the flames.